- Real estate professionals across the globe use Google AdWords as their trusted advertising platform.

 This is basic search engine advertising where an ad shows up in the Google ad results.
 Google AdWords levels the playing field with small business versus the big guns.

-Small businesses can be on the first page of Google along with big companies.
+Small businesses can be on the first page of Google and big companies.
 This depends on how competitive your bids and landing page optimizations are.

 Google Display Network (GDN)